 How to get there: Take subway line 3 to Anguk Station and walk out exit 6, go straight for 100 meters and turn left or take subway line 1 to Jonggak Station and walk out exit 3, go straight 300 meters and turn left at Jong-ro 2 ga intersection, then walk straight for 100 meters and veer left into Insadong main street.

-"Insadong" by My Destination Seoul
+"Insadong" by My Guide Seoul